-Players cannot reliably read the text in the game world and/or its interfaces.
+Players cannot reliably read the text in the game or its interfaces.

 APX Design Drivers: